-Why acclimatization takes place
+Why does acclimatization occur?

 - severe fatigue;